snrnats/doc-centre/docfx_project/react/help/grouping-shipments.md

 </div>

 To add a pre-existing shipment to a group, use the **Update Shipment** endpoint to add the relevant metadata property to the shipment.
+Note that REACT's **Update Shipment** endpoint requires you to pass an entire new shipment object, which overwrites the existing shipment resource.
+As such, you would need to pass all of the shipment's current details as well as the metadata property when adding a shipment to a group.

 > <span class="note-header">More Information:</span>
 >